How to Set Up a Secure Low-Budget Quake III Game Server You Can Play On In Your Browser

 Use the following manifest to deploy the Quake servers.
 This manifest should be in a YAML

 file.
-You can create this file by typing nano quake-manifest.yaml
+You can create this file by typing nano quake-manifest.yaml and

 copying and pasting the manifest into the file.
 Please note, that it is essential to